VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

-### Unity.SquadFormation_CoordinatedMovement
+### Research.Unity.SquadFormation_CoordinatedMovement
-This project was made for resaearch purposes.
+This project was made for research purposes.
 It includes exploring ways of military squad formations and implementing them in Unity

 ## Squad formation and coordinated movement in games.